PrestaShop/prestashop-specs/content/1.7/back-office/advanced-parameters/team/permissions-listing.md

 ---
 # ADVANCED PARAMETERS > Team > Employees > Permissions

 This UI allows to modify the permissions of the Prestashop application.
+Permissions lets or firbids the access to the certain elements of the application.
+The permissions can be ticked or unticked on the certain checkboxes, system saves the Premission status instantly after the ticking.

 ![Permissions](static/img/team-permissions.png)